 Not all MRI scanners are made the same and at MRI of Reston, we offer two unique options for claustrophobic patients.

-We are the only facility in the Metro DC region and northern Virginia to offer a high-field, truly open MRI option.
+We are the only facility in the Metro DC region and northern Virginia to offer two High-Field, truly open MRI options.

 Wide, Short Bore 3T MRI